-In the 2014 Scheme there is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence.
+In the 2014 Scheme, there is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence.
 Instead, it is the employee's choice as to whether or not to cover the period of absence for pension purposes.
-If the employee chooses to do so this will be by paying an age-related Additional Pension Contribution (APC) to cover the amount of pension 'lost' during the period of authorised unpaid leave of absence - see section 5.3 for further details.
+If the employee chooses to do so, this will be by paying an age-related Additional Pension Contribution (APCAPC) to cover the amount of pension 'lost' during the period of authorised unpaid leave of absence-.
+See section 5.3 for further details.

 It should be noted that an employer might take a different approach to that set out above.
-Instead of introducing a system whereby an employee forgoes remuneration in return for additional days of holiday, the employer might make a change to the employee's contract of employment whereby the employee is only required to work for, say, 360 days a year (in the same way that a term-time employee may contractually only be required to work term-time).
+Instead of introducing a system whereby an employee forgoes remuneration in return for additional days of holiday, If the employer might make a change to the employee's contract of employment whereby the employeemember's annual pay is only required to work for, say, 360 days a year (in the same way that a term-time employee may contractually only be required to work term-time).

-In the first approach, if the member is on, say, £20,001 a year and takes five days authorised unpaid leave of absence (for which a deduction will be made from pay) the employee contribution rate would be determined on a salary of £20,001 and the employee could purchase the pension 'lost' during those five days leave of absence by electing to pay an APC.
-If the member makes the APC election within 30 days of returning from the absence (or such longer period as the employer may allow), it would be a Shared Cost APC, ie the employer would compulsorily have to contribute 2/3rds of the cost of that APC - see section 5.3 for further details.
+In the first approach, if the member is on, say, £20,001 a year and takesthey take five days authorised unpaid leave of absence (for which a deduction, their pay will be made from pay)reduced.
+The employee contribution rate would be determined based on a salary of £20,001 and.
+The employee could purchase the pension 'lost' during those five days leave of absence by electing to pay an APCAPC.
+If the member makes the APCAPC election within 30 days of returning from the absence (or such longer period as the employer may allow), it would be a Shared Cost APC, ieAPC and the employer would compulsorily have to contribute 2/3rds of the cost-of that APC-.
+See section 5.3 for further details.